mihirm21/ofep-testing/002-OFEP-kubecon-demo.md

 ---
 OFEP: 2
-title: 'Specification 0.6.0'
+title: 'Kubecon Demo'
 status: Approved
-date: 2023-05-24
+date: 2022-07-12
-authors: [Michael Beemer, David Hirsch]
+authors: [Alex Jones]
 tags: [spec, specification, sdk]

 ---
 # 002-OFEP-kubecon-demo

-### State: APPROVED
+## State: APPROVED

 I believe we need to have some really good examples of feature-flagging on both the client/developer side and also used in infrastructure scenarios.